W33dIndeed/VulnGen/README.md

 ## Features
 - Super lightweight and portable
 - Choose your own services to play with
-- Randomization feature (You won't know which port and services are there)
+- Randomization feature (Services and ports are dynamically selected with logs hidden from terminal)
 - Flag submission

 ## Requirements